-Or how about Puerta de Orión, a rock formation through which the sun shines through.
+Or how about Puerta de Orión, a rock formation through which the sun shines.
 Then there is the Cerro Azul, where you can marvel at characters from past cultures painted on the rocks.

-The department of Huila also has a rich spectrum of nature to offer and the Tatacoa Desert in particular is located in this region.
-This is very well known for stargazing.
+The department of Huila also has a rich spectrum of nature to offer and the Tatacoa Desert, in particular, is located in this region.
+It is very well known for stargazing.